jQuery Time Entry Reference

 timeStepsnumber[3][1, 1, 1] The increment/decrement values for each of the time portions - hours, minutes, and seconds.
 Use this to constrain the portions, e.g. [1, 15, 0] restricts the times to quarter hours.

-initialFieldnumber0 The number of the portion of the time field to highlight initially.
-Use 0 for hours, 1 for minutes, etc.
+initialFieldnumbernull The number of the portion of the time field to highlight initially.
+Use 0 for hours, 1 for minutes, etc., or null for the user selection.

 Since 1.3.0.

-useMouseWheelbooleantrue True to use the mouse wheel for increment/decrement if possible, false to never use it.
+useMouseWheelbooleantrue Set to true to use the mouse wheel for increment/decrement if possible, or false to never use it.

 defaultTimeDate or number or stringnull The default time to show when no other value has been entered.
 This may be a Date object (but the year/month/day values are ignored), a string in the current time format, a numeric value as seconds offset from now, or a string value indicating a number and units, e.g. '+2h'.
 In the latter case, use 'h' for hours, 'm' for minutes, or 's' for seconds.
 Letters may be upper or lower case.
 Multiple offsets may be combined into one setting, e.g. '-2h -20m'.
 Prefix with '!' to prevent a wrap around into another day.
 Leave as null to default to the current time.